 17. Walk along the canals

 The canals are one of the most well-known things in Amsterdam.
 When you are in Amsterdam you have to walk along the canals to experience the beautify of this place.

 What's great is that you do this anyway.
 When you go to any of the other fun things to do in Amsterdam you pass by them, as Amsterdam is that small!

-Also, the canals are home to one of the best Instagram photo spots!
+Also, the canals are where you find several of the best photo spots in Amsterdam!

 18. Go to the Anne Frank House